Local(ish) gravity theories in conformal superspace: Conclusions

-Further addressing the scientific merit of the theory; it seems vulnerable to falsification.
-For cosmology, one could study what is known for Bianchi IX cosmology (see e.g. \cite{Wiltshire_intro}) and study the modification affected by breaking the adiabatic limit (see last paragraphs of section \ref{sec:matter}).
+Further addressing the scientific merit of the theory, it seems very vulnerable to falsification, which is a positive characteristic.
+Minimal coupling to vector fields yields a $U(1)$ gauge theory with hyperbolic equations of motion, a surprising consequence from our starting point.
+For cosmology, one could study what is known for Bianchi IX (see e.g. \cite{Wiltshire_intro}) and the modification affected by breaking the adiabatic limit (see last paragraphs of section \ref{sec:matter}).
 It is encouraging that the Yang-Mills form of the Hamiltonian for (Lie-algebra valued) one-forms emerges very naturally, from the requirements of conformal covariance and conformal weight matching, in \eqref{equ:vector_Hamiltonian}.
 The emergent hyperbolic equations for YM mean that the electromagnetic sector would have a light cone.
 Nonetheless, as can be seen from equation \eqref{full_EM}, there are discrepancies at lower derivatives, of the form This shows some hope in modifying quantum cosmology in a regime-dependent manner, where inhomogeneities in space and time affect the propagation of light.
-It would be extremely interesting for instance to study when such terms become relevant in standard Bianchi IX type of cosmologies, something I leave for further study.
+The recent results on GW170817 \cite{GW_NS}, show that the light-speed and the gravity-speed can differ at most by 1 part in $10^{15}$.
+It would be extremely interesting to study when inhomogeneity terms become relevant in standard Bianchi IX type of cosmologies for the present construction, and if bounds on homogeneity are compatible the bounds on the discrepancy of speeds.
+I leave this for further study.

-The distinct extra coupling of all matter fields and gravitons to the geometry through multiplication by powers of $C^{ab}C_{ab}$ can give an extra, dynamical hierarchy to the different interactions.
-It seems that all of our couplings to the gravitational sector have to be in some sense non-minimal, meaning that different regimes of gravity can suppress or amplify different types of interactions.\footnote{ In effect, such non-minimal coupling terms seem to also emerge in the usual renormalization group flow of the Einstein-Hilbert action when coupled to the standard model sector \cite{Astrid_matter}.}.
+I also leave for further study an analogue of the Birkhoff theorem.
+Nonetheless, it is possible to recover, through a simple coupling of a scalar field in approximate spherical symmetry (again regulated by the magnitude of $\partial^b \ln \Xi$) and static metric background, a Schwarzschild metric in isotropic coordinates (thus with no interior of the black hole).
+This is analogous to how one discovers these solutions (and proves a Birkhoff theorem) for shape dynamics \cite{SD_birkhoff} (see also \cite{Flavio_single} for a criticism of the boundary conditions used there).
+It is important to note that departures from stationary GR, in both the propagation of light and in the Schwarzschild solution, is run by the same parameter, $\partial^b \ln \Xi$.